geerlingguy/ansible-role-firewall/README.md

 Any additional (custom) rules to be added to the firewall (in the same format you would add them via command line, e.g. `iptables [rule]`).

+    firewall_log_dropped_packets: true

+Whether to log dropped packets to syslog (messages will be prefixed with "Dropped by firewall: ").

 ## Dependencies

 None.